 - Investigate accidents and incidents which resulted in damage or injury to discover the causes and to ensure the appropriate steps are taken.

-In order to pass the IOSH Managing Safely course the candidates will need to successfully complete the assessments which involve:
+In order to pass the course you will need to successfully complete the assessments which involve:

 - An objective test